 (5) Permit issuance procedures:

-(a) Issuance of a new or renewed Simple ACDP requires public notice in accordance with OAR 340 division 209 for Category II permit actions.
+(a) Issuance of a new or renewed Simple ACDP requires public notice using OAR 340 division 209 for Category II permit actions.

 (b) Issuance of a modification to a Simple ACDP requires one of the following procedures, as applicable:

-(A) Non-technical and non-NSR/PSD Basic and Simple technical modifications require public notice in accordance with OAR 340, division 209 for Category I permit actions; or
+(A) Non-technical and non-NSR/PSD Basic and Simple technical modifications require public notice using OAR 340, division 209 for Category I permit actions; or

-(B) Issuance of non-NSR/PSD Moderate and Complex technical modifications require public notice in accordance with OAR 340 division 209 for Category II permit actions.
+(B) Issuance of non-NSR/PSD Moderate and Complex technical modifications require public notice using OAR 340 division 209 for Category II permit actions.

 [ED.
 NOTE: Tables referenced are available from DEQ.]